Why is it so important to use natural skin care products?

 When will my Soleil Toujours products expire?
 How long will they last?

 In an effort to maintain protection from harmful UV rays, you will want to use your Soleil Toujours products on a regular basis.
-Our products should be used within six months after opening.
+Our products should be used within 12 months after opening.
 Because Soleil Toujours’ products are free of the harmful chemical preservatives commonly found in many cosmetics and beauty products (such as butylparaben, isoparaben, methylparaben, propylparaben, benzethonium chloride, BHA, BHT, diazolidinyl urea, imidazolidinyl urea, and methylisothiazolinone) our products shelf lives are not as long as the standard multi-year shelf life.
 We believe that good health and safety should always come first.

 To maintain the integrity of your Soleil Toujours products, please keep them tightly sealed and in a cool, dry place.

 Are the Soleil Toujours products tested on animals?

 No. Soleil Toujours does not partake in animal testing.
 The products are vegan which means there are no animal derived ingredients in Soleil Toujours products, with the exception of beeswax in our Hydra Volume Lip Masques SPF 15.

 How is Soleil Toujours packaged?